hmy-repo/BioWheelSoftRobot/README.md

 > - Picamera2 is the libcamera-based replacement for Picamera which was *a Python interface* to the Raspberry Pi's legacy camera stack.
 Picamera2 also presents an easy to use Python API.

 > **main.py**
-> - This is *the main program*, when we excute this python file, the program shown above will be called automatically. *An decision-making unit* is contain in this file, which can be regarded as the robot brain.
+> - This is *the main program*, when we excute this python file, the program shown above will be called automatically. *An decision-making unit* is contain in this file, which can be regarded as the robot brain. <br>

-## Installation guide

 ## Demo
 <div align="center">